Top C# Interview Questions

 C#ArrayListArrayCollections

 Use `ArrayList` for dynamic sizing and mixed types, arrays for fixed-size, type-safe data.
+Example:

 ArrayList list = new ArrayList();